 - 2.1.2.3 The Township recognizes the importance of topsoil, woodlots, and windbreaks for agricultural uses and supports, to the extent its resources permits, efforts to improve the quantity and quality of woodlots in the Township.
 Any removal or alteration of trees and soil in the Township will be subject to the regulations of the Zoning By-law and the County of Elgin Woodlands Conservation By-law.
-Landowners are encouraged to consult with the Conservation Authority on matters of large scale tree planting. - 2.1.2.4 Proposals for new or altered land uses in the "Agriculture" designation other than those contemplated by subsection 2.1.2.2 of the Official Plan will require an amendment to the plan which must be justified on the basis of a growth related demand for the proposed use; the lands do not comprise a specialty crop area; there being no appreciable loss of prime agricultural lands from a prime agricultural area; no reasonable alternative locations which avoid prime agricultural area; and/or there being no reasonable alternative locations within the prime agricultural area with lower priority prime agricultural lands. - 2.1.2.5 Several small scale institutional uses such as churches, cemeteries and schools exist within the Agriculture designation.
+Landowners are encouraged to consult with the Conservation Authority on matters of large scale tree planting. - 2.1.2.4 Proposals for new or altered land uses in the "Agriculture" designation other than those contemplated by subsection 2.1.2.2 of the Official Plan will require an amendment to the plan which must be justified on the basis of a growth related demand for the proposed use; the lands do not comprise a specialty crop area; there being no appreciable loss of prime agricultural lands from a prime agricultural area; no reasonable alternative locations which avoid prime agricultural areas; and/or there being no reasonable alternative locations within the prime agricultural area with lower priority prime agricultural lands. - 2.1.2.5 (Amended by OPA No. 20) Several small scale institutional uses such as churches, cemeteries and schools exist within the Agriculture designation.
 These existing uses typically serve local rural populations and do not usually create land use conflicts with adjacent agricultural uses.
 These uses will be zoned in a site-specific fashion consistent with their low building coverage to lot area ratio.
-However, further expansion of these small-scale institutional uses beyond the existing zoned areas will only be considered by Official Plan Amendment in the context of Section 2.1.2.4. - 2.1.2.6 In evaluating proposals for non-farm uses, Council shall require a presentation of the proposal which will include a detailed site plan outlining building areas and locations, ingress and egress to the site, parking facilities, existing land use and surrounding land uses, building location, site characteristics, and proposed buffering and landscaping.
+Further expansion of these small-scale institutional uses beyond the existing zoned areas will be evaluated through a Zoning By-law amendment without the need for an Official Plan amendment. - 2.1.2.6 In evaluating proposals for non-farm uses, Council shall require a presentation of the proposal which will include a detailed site plan outlining building areas and locations, ingress and egress to the site, parking facilities, existing land use and surrounding land uses, building location, site characteristics, and proposed buffering and landscaping.